 Volunteers must complete the necessary procedures before they can commence their work with the church or parish.

 This consists of an initial interview (which in essence is a friendly informal chat) and the completion of the PVG form or if you are already registered the request for an update from the PVG scheme using your registration reference number.
 It will also entail the complettion of the Diocesan Volunteer registration paperwork.
 It is a very clear, uncomplicated and friendly process and we know it will make you feel much more confident in your role within the church as it makes others feel knowing you have put so much effort into volunteering.
 Following this and once you have completed our Level 1 Induction training session you are well prepared for your work among us.

 To volunteer for work in the parish you must first have a chat with our Parish Priest.

-Please contact Fr Jim, John or Paula-they will be happy to assist.
+Please contact Fr Jim, John or Catherine-they will be happy to assist.

 The Diocesan Safeguarding Adviser may be contacted at:

-The Diocesan Adviser, Diocese of Galloway, Diocesan Office, 8 Corsehill Road, AYR.
+The Diocesan Adviser, Diocese of Galloway, Safeguarding Office, 8 Corsehill Road, AYR.
 KA7 2ST.

 The National Adviser may be contacted on: